-Shaheen's Motel, a family owned and operated lodging property in Tupper Lake, NY has been making strides when it comes to green practices.
+Shaheen's Adirondack Inn, a family owned and operated lodging property in Tupper Lake, NY has been making strides when it comes to green practices.
 Since 2009, Terrance & Robyn have been diligently looking at their property to see where they can implement a wide variety of eco-sustainable initiatives.
 They started by participating in a green certification pilot program, benchmarking their usage and tracking their carbon footprint.
 As small businesses owners, "going green" wasn't something that could happen in an instance.
 Recently I had to opportunity to chat with them about their eco-friendly initiatives and as they described the steps they took, it reminded me of how one would convert their own household to be more energy efficient.
 Only as opposed to a two or three bedroom house, they were looking at over 30 guest rooms!
 But the daunting task, didn't slow the Doolen's down - within a few short years they were certified by Audubon International as a Gold Certified lodging property.
 So what are some of the practices they put into place?
 Here are just a few of the major and minor steps they have taken to reduce their carbon footprint:

 - Installation of energy star lights in all guest rooms, parking lot, and throughout the building.